wp-plugins/buddypress-members-only/readme.txt

 Only registered/logged in users can view your site, non members can only open home page/login/register/lost password pages.
 Logged in users have full access.

+Since version 1.1.0, We added a new option: Opened Page URLs, you can add any urls (enter one URL per line please) which opened to public, guest can view content of these opened post / pages / stores... and so on, and they will not be redirected to register page.
+Any feature request is welcome. :)

-If a users who not logged in, he can view home page, but when he try to view any other buddypress content, he will be redirected to optionally URL which can be setting in admin panel.
+If a users who not is logged in, he can view home page, but when he try to view any other buddypress content, he will be redirected to optionally URL which can be setting in admin panel.

 Based on some users suggestion, since version 1.0.4, our buddypress members only plugin support wordpress too, if you disable buddypress on your site, our plugin will detect it and support wordpress members only automatically.
 <h4>How To Use:</h4>